Temjenmemba

 Temjenmemba (born 1974) is an Indian politician from Nagaland.
-He is an MLA from Jangpetkong Assembly constituency, which is reserved for Scheduled Tribes, in Mokokchung District.
-He won the 2023 Nagaland Legislative Assembly election, representing Nationalist Democratic Progressive Party, which is now merged with NPF.
+He is an MLA from the Jangpetkong Assembly constituency, which is reserved for Scheduled Tribe community, in Mokokchung district.
+He won the 2023 Nagaland Legislative Assembly election, representing the Nationalist Democratic Progressive Party, which is now merged with the NPF.

 Early life and education

 Temjenmemba is from Jangpetkong, Mokokchung, Nagaland.
-He is the son of late Tekachang.
+He is the son of the late Tekachang.
 He completed his M.A. in good governance, in 2011, at Global Open University, Dimapur, Nagaland.

 Career

-Temjenmemba won from Jangpetkong Assembly constituency representing Nationalist Democratic Progressive Party in the 2023 Nagaland Legislative Assembly election.
+Temjenmemba was elected from the Jangpetkong Assembly constituency representing the Nationalist Democratic Progressive Party in the 2023 Nagaland Legislative Assembly election.
 He polled 6,238 votes and defeated his nearest rival, Imjongwati Longkumer of the Naga People's Front, by a margin of 2,001 votes.